 Learn about the Department of Veterans Affairs Disability Compensation application program, and plan your timeline.
 Don’t forget that the Benefits Delivery at Discharge program can get any benefits started faster.
 Identify the local organizations that offer Veterans Service Officer services.
 Gather reviews on the VSOs in your area, if you have more than one choice.

 Understand the Dependency and Indemnity Compensation program.
 Even if you don’t expect to meet the criteria, it’s good to understand how it works.
+Keep in mind that very few people actually receive DIC, so don’t base a plan around it.

 12 Months to 18 Months Before Military Separation